askalanaquestion.com . . . the resource for help with pool & spa problems & information!

 Hello, I would greatly appreciate your opinion on salt water pools.
 I am installing a pool this summer and I can't make up my mind about going with a saltwater chlorinator.
 I have some apprehensions mainly because of possible corrosion damage.
 Have there been many problems with salt chlorinators and are they low maintenance.
 At the end of the day I guess the question I have is, if you were installing a pool would it be salt water.
 Regards.

-John M., 4/1/2003
+John M., 4/1/2005

 I have had years of experience with a saltwater chlorinator on my pools - both in New York and Florida.
 Corrosion was never a problem, unless there were different metals in close proximity to one another.
 I did have some trouble with the underwater lights and had to have the metal bolts replaced.
 Other than this there were no other corrosion problems.
 It is a low maintenance item and greatly reduces chemical handling.
 Imagine being able to control the chlorine level with a simple turn of a dial.
-Yes, I would do it all over again!!!
+Yes, I would do it all over again!
 Good luck with your choice.

 Sincerely.
-Alan Schuster, 4/1/2003
+Alan Schuster, 4/1/2005

 Stabilizing The Chlorine?